top of page

 • 2 min read

 It took more than a few years and the final outcome was special.
-It even landed a beautifully written article by journalist Virginia Lee Warren, which was published in the New York Times on December 23, 1972 [HERE].
-In the article, Virginia recounted how Lucie dedicated five years to assembling this highly personalized gift by sending the blank book to each of Pauline’s friends, who in turn contributed a special recipe with their unique touch.
-What made this cork-covered cookbook so special wasn't just its charming appearance, but the precious recipes it contained from Pauline's inner circle.
-Each recipe told a story of its own, offering a glimpse into the unique tastes and personalities of Pauline's friends.
-Notable contributors included renowned restaurateur Charles Masson from the famed restaurant Le Grenouille (Pauline's preferred dining spot), illustrator Joe Eula, as well as various writers and artists.
+It even landed an article by journalist Virginia Lee Warren, which was published in the New York Times on December 23, 1972 [HERE].
+In the article, Virginia recounted how Lucie dedicated five years to assembling this highly personalized gift by sending the blank book to each of Pauline’s friends, who in turn contributed a recipe with their unique style.
+What made this cookbook so special wasn't just its cork-cover, but the personal recipes it contained from Pauline's inner circle.
+Each recipe offering a glimpse into the unique personalities of Pauline's friends.
+Notable contributors included renowned restaurateur Charles Masson from the famed restaurant Le Grenouille (Pauline's favorite restaurant), illustrator Joe Eula, as well as various writers and artists.
 The recipes ranged from a simple “Le Clafoutis aux Cerises” to the whimsical and delightful “Orange Juice,” which cleverly doubled as an invitation to visit.

-Sadly, the book is missing today.
-It is believed one of Pauline's friend might have forgotten to return it.
-However, the concept of gathering recipes persisted, leading Lucie to compile a second book from her close friends.
-This second book features various recipes from Pauline herself: her famous "Spaghetti Pauline", along with charming illustrations of garlic, mushrooms, and spaghetti, as depicted in the photos from this blog.
-These recipes are more than just a collection of ingredients and instructions – they tell a story of friendship and shared experiences.
+Sadly, the recipe book is missing today.
+It is believed one of Pauline's friend might have forgotten to return it after being circulated around.
+However, the idea of gathering recipes continued, which Lucie collected to compile another version from her close friends.
+This second book features various recipes from Pauline herself: her famous "Spaghetti Pauline" & "Rice Pauline" along with illustrations of garlic, mushrooms, and steamed pots, as depicted in the photos from this blog.
+These recipes are more than a collection of ingredients and instructions – they tell a story of the close friendship between these two women.

 I hope one day I will find the original book that Lucie made for Pauline.
 The research continues.